trisha411/heated-rivalry/README.md

 ## Other Components
 ### technical_blog_post.html
-HTML file for rendering our final technical blog post in-browser.
+HTML file for rendering our final technical blog post in-browser (images are stored in the repository under the "blog_images" and "model" folders).
+If there are issues with rendering the .html file, refer to "Heated Rivalry Final Project Blog.pdf" to access the same content in PDF format (note that the Figure 2 GIF does not properly display in this format.

 ### environment.yml
 Creates the heated_rivalry Conda environment (with some pip dependencies) necessary to run all .ipynb and .py scripts.